vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 1. **Is it possible for one single entity to rug its users?**

 Yes, Tangible can neglect to liquidate assets or not honor redemptions.
 It also acts as its own oracle for pricing RWA's.
-Most of the protocol’s funds, including its treasury, insurance funds, and collateral assets in smart contract custody, can be accessed through a single EOA (Tangible: Deployer) or privileged multi-sig.
+Most of the protocol’s funds, including its treasury, insurance funds, and collateral assets in smart contract custody, can be accessed through a team-controlled multi-sig.
 Moreover, there are no timelocks.

-These are clearly some red flags.
 The fact that the [team](https://docs.tangible.store/legal#who-is-on-the-tangible-labs-team) is doxxed and is experienced in building Web3 start-ups adds some credibility.
 However, the high level of system complexity along with centralized access control give cause for concern.

 2. **If the team vanishes, can the project continue?**